ericbutz/developer-portal/app/guides/webhooks/obtain-authorization.md

 guide:
     name: webhooks
     step: '1'
-title: Webhooks | Obtain Authorization
+title: Obtain Webook Authorization
-description: Obtain authorization webhooks for payments within your application by utilizing our open bank transfer API with no transaction fees.
+description: To subscribe to webhooks, you must first obtain client authorization via OAuth by requesting credentials on behalf of your own application.
 ---

 # Step 1: Obtain authorization